SpeedScript: Reception

 In a review of four word processors, The Transactor in May 1986 praised SpeedScript as "extremely sophisticated", citing its large text buffer, logical cursor navigation, and undo command.
 While criticizing its lack of right justification, the magazine concluded that SpeedScript was not only "an easy winner" among budget-priced word processors, but also "a serious contender even when compared with the higher priced programs".

 SpeedScript was sufficiently popular to receive coverage in reference works, such as the "Wordprocessing Reference Guide" of Karl Hildon's Inner Space Anthology and Mitchell Waite's The Official Book for the Commodore 128.
-Columbia University's Kermit software for Commodore computers supported transferring SpeedScript files.
+Columbia University's Kermit software for Commodore computers supports transferring SpeedScript files.